An Area Rich in History

 - Pedal the canal feeder bike trail from Graceland Cemetery to the Great Miami River.

-- Attend a Backstage Block Party concert behind the Historic Sidney Theatre.
+- Attend a concert or show at the Historic Sidney Theatre.

 - Stroll the Great Sidney Farmer’s Market.